A three-body form factor at sub-leading power in the high-energy limit: planar contributions: Summary and outlook

 Our calculations are based on the differential equations satisfied by the expansion coefficients of the master integrals.
 They can be derived up to an arbitrary order in the power expansion using the differential equations satisfied by the master integrals.
 The differential equations with respect to the mass $m$ are then utilized to derive linear relations among the expansion coefficients.
 Similar to the IBP reduction, these linear relations can be solve to express all coefficients in terms of a finite set of master coefficients.
 The differential equations of the master coefficients with respect to momenta invariants are then employed to solve for their analytic expressions.
 The solutions are expressed by GPLs, which are then combined and lead to a compact analytic result for the planar contributions to the form factor.

 There are several obvious follow-ups to this work in sight.
+A rigorous verification of factorization at NLP necessitates the inclusion of non-planar contributions to the amplitudes.
 Our method can be readily applied to non-planar contributions to this form factor.
 The main obstacle in such a calculation lies in the IBP reduction.
 We have attempted with the state-of-art reduction tools such as \texttt{Kira}, \texttt{NeatIBP} \cite{Wu:2023upw, Wu:2025aeg} and \texttt{Blade} \cite{Guan:2024byi}, but have not succeeded within a reasonable amount of time.
 It will be necessary to develop more efficient reduction methods for such cutting-edge calculations.
 Another obvious generalization is to consider the $Q\bar{Q}g$ form factor in QCD, where genuine three-parton correlations can occur.
 This involves more integral families, but the method established in this work can still be straightforwardly applied.
 Finally, the differential equations for the master coefficients are solved by brute-force in this work.
 It will be interesting to investigate whether these differential equations can be casted into a canonical form which can be solved directly as iterated integrals.
 We leave these investigations to future works.